calufornia/tiramisu/README.md

 # tiramisu
 Tiramisu is a travel app that allows users to plan spontaneous trips.
-It utilizes various API's of Amadeus's Travel Innovation Sandbox, specifically the Flight Inspiration Search, Hotel Airport Search, and Car Rental Airport Search APIs.
+It utilizes API's from Amadeus's Travel Innovation Sandbox, a suite of REST/JSON APIs.
+We specifically use the Flight Inspiration Search, Hotel Airport Search, and Car Rental Airport Search APIs.
 Given an origin location and a range of dates, the website will output the five cheapest flights from that start location, and a list of five hotels and rental cars that operate in the destination location.

 To run the app: